okbob/plpgsql_lint/README.md

 # PL/pgSQL lint

-A PostgreSQL's plpgsql interpret uses a two step checking.
-First step is syntax checking when function is validated - it is done when function's creation time or when function is executed first time in session.
-Second step - a deeper check of embedded SQL and expressions are done when runtime when SQL or expression is evaluated first time in session.
-This step is slower and this technique eliminates a checking of SQL or expressions that evaluated never (but some errors can be found too late).
+A PostgreSQL's plpgsql interpreter uses a two step checking.
+First step is syntax checking when function is validated - it is done on function's creation time or when function is executed first time in a session.
+Second step - a deeper checks of embedded SQL and expressions are done in runtime when SQL or expression is evaluated first time in a session.
+This step is slower and this technique eliminates checking of SQL or expressions that are never evaluated (but some errors can be found too late).

 plpgsql_lint ensures a deep validation of all embedded SQL and expressions (not only evaluated)